Society Awards Category Descriptions

 Societies are so fantastic alone but imagine what they could achieve if they came together and collaborated?
-Any societies that have done just that are eligible for this award whether it be a trip, conference or social, the list is endless!
+Any societies that have done just that are eligible for this award whether it be a trip, conference or social.

 Most Improved Society

-Some societies may not have got off to the greatest start and this is no fault of their own.
-Maybe they received a poor handover, had never held any events before or were in poor financial situation.
+Some societies may not have got off to the greatest start, no fault of their own.
+Maybe they received a poor Handover or had never held any events before or were in poor financial situation.
 The Most Improved Society would have turned it all around to become a pro-active society that engages with all of its members in a variety of different ways.